-When shooting with Light Trails mode in very low-light conditions and dark environment - using RAW format (with ReeXpose) - the user can at times experience a so called "magenta cast" effect on the output photos, meaning the photos can have a layer of purple-ish hue / magenta color affecting the image.
+When shooting with Light Trails mode in very low-light conditions - using RAW format (with ReeXpose) - the user can at times experience a so-called "magenta cast" effect on the output photos, meaning the photos can have a layer of purple-ish hue/magenta color affecting the image.

-This is driven by the physical/technical limitations of the iPhone’s sensor in low-light and can be mitigated adjusting ISO and SS.
+This is driven by the physical/technical limitations of the iPhone’s sensor in low light and can be mitigated by manually adjusting ISO and SS within the app.

-Usually this "magenta cast" effect can be avoided by significantly under-exposing the image when shooting, so to then be able to retrieve the details out of the image when editing in applications like Lightroom, Darkroom, etc.
+Usually, this "magenta cast" effect can be avoided by significantly under-exposing the image when shooting, so as to then be able to retrieve the details out of the image when editing in applications like Lightroom, Darkroom, etc.